 Lately, there has been a lot of buzz regarding the use of eSIM.
-Though the number of devices that use eSIM is only a handful, manufacturers like Apple, Google and Samsung have started implementing it on some of their devices.
+Though the number of devices that use eSIM is only a handful, manufacturers like Apple, Google, and Samsung have already started implementing it on some of their devices.

-In the case of Apple, the Series 3 Apple Watch is one of such devices that uses eSIM.
-It is required to perform seamless operations between the watch and the iPhone.
-To make that happen, the watch needs to be on the same network as the iPhone, thus allowing access to all the information present on the iPhone.
-However, this functionality is limited to certain network operators as of now.
+In the case of Apple, the Series 3 Apple Watch is one such device that uses eSIM.
+The eSIM allows for seamless operations between the watch and the iPhone.
+To make this happen, the watch has to be on the same network as the iPhone, thus, allowing it access to all the information present on the iPhone.
+However, as of now, this functionality is limited to only a few network operators.

-Another use case of the eSIM is in iPad, where you can switch to a local network if you find yourself in a no Wi-Fi region.
-There aren’t a lot of carriers providing such services at the moment, but the count is soon going to increase as more devices start using eSIM.
-In both the used cases, the eSIM talked about is Apple’s own proprietary version of the eSIM called the Apple SIM.
+Another use case of the eSIM is on the iPad, where you can switch to a local network if you find yourself in a no Wi-Fi region.
+Although there aren’t a lot of carriers providing such services at the moment, the count is soon going to increase as more devices start using eSIM.
+[In both the used cases, the eSIM talked about is Apple’s proprietary version of the eSIM called the Apple SIM.]

-Before Apple, Samsung was the first to implement eSIM on its second-generation smartwatch, called the Gear S2.
-Along with a bunch of changes that were made to this model, one of the most prominent change was the implementation of eSIM, which made switching carriers simpler than ever before.
+Before Apple, Samsung was the first to implement eSIM on its second-generation smartwatch, the Gear S2.
+Besides a bunch of changes made on the new model, one of the most prominent was the implementation of eSIM, which made switching carriers easier than before.

-On the other hand, Google introduced eSIM with some of its Pixel 2 phones in the US.
-However, that only works if you are a Project-Fi subscriber, where the built-in SIM would be used to authenticate to the supported carriers of your choice.
+On the other hand, Google also introduced eSIM with some of its Pixel 2 phones in the US.
+However, that only worked if you happened to be a Project-Fi subscriber, where the built-in SIM would be used to authenticate to the supported carriers of your choice.

-Apart from its use in phones, watches and other electronic devices, eSIM can also be used in IoT (Internet of Things).
-As for things to work in IoT, inter-connectivity between devices plays a very important role.
-For this purpose, eSIM would be the best solution considering its smaller form factor and the ability to remotely switch network profiles.
+Apart from its use in phones, watches, and other electronic devices, eSIM also finds its applications in IoT (Internet of Things).
+As for things to work in IoT, inter-connectivity between devices play an important role.
+And for this purpose, eSIM turns up as the best solution we have currently considering its smaller form factor and the ability to switch network profiles remotely.